kuhnrl30/kuhnrl30.github.io/Resume/index.md

 - Instruct junior Marines in technical aspects of infantry field such as navigation, communication equipment, and first aid.
 Result: Marines were ready for deployments and prepared to assume future leadership roles.

 ### EDUCATION
-**Rutgers, the State University of New Jersey** Newark, NJ Coursework Completed August, 2015
+**Masters of Accountancy- Financial Accounting** Rutgers, the State University of New Jersey
-Masters of Accountancy- Financial Accounting, GPA 3.5

-**University of Wisconsin- Whitewater**, WI August, 2010
-Bachelor of Business Administration – Accounting, GPA: 3.6
+**Bachelor of Business Administration – Accounting** University of Wisconsin- Whitewater